-- Students must not leave the room during the testing period at any time or take the computer into another room without Honorlock's permission. - No breaks will be permitted. - Use of hats, hoodies, headsets, or earplugs is prohibited. - Cell phone use is prohibited. - The student's face must remain within view of the camera at all times. - Honorlock will not add more time for proctoring questions or technical issues during the exam.
+- Students must not leave the room during the testing period at any time or take the computer into another room without Honorlock's permission. - No breaks will be permitted. - Use of hats, hoodies, headsets, or earplugs is prohibited. - Having a cell phone or tablet in the room for use during the exam is strictly prohibited. - The student's face must remain within view of the camera at all times. - Honorlock will not add more time for proctoring questions or technical issues during the exam.